fatimagama20/naturalcosmetics_m4/README.md

      1. To convert first-time visitors into buyers so that I grow my customer base.

-     2. To track customer behavior (clicks, purchases, time on page) so that I can optimize the user experience.
+     2. To track customer behavior (clicks, purchases) so that I can optimize the user experience.

      3. To reduce cart abandonment with reminders or incentives so that I improve sales performance.